The Woodland Camera Club

 We invite you to take advantage of this opportunity with your work.
 Each show will run for one month and change out on or about the first of each month, so that people who are enjoying the First Friday can take advantage of your show as well.
 As this is your show, you can choose any prints that you would like to show.

-January and February are now available!
 Contact Susan Bovey with the month that you would like to have your prints up for your very own art show.

 The outside of the frames measure 16 x 20 inches.
 There is a double mat included (white over black), or you can use your own mat.
 The inside dimension of the mat is 11 x 14 inches.
 So, all you need to do is supply three photographs measuring 11 x 14 inches with a ¼ inch white border.
 You will also need to supply a small artist statement (about you) and your photography.